-Compensation includes a cash salary of $57,000 and the use of the newly renovated, historic rectory near the church with 4 bedrooms, 2.5 bathrooms, a fully equipped kitchen, living room, study, family room, and dining room.
+Compensation includes a cash salary of $57,000 and the use of the historic rectory (now being modernized – alternative accommodation will be provided until renovation is complete) with 4 bedrooms, 2.5 bathrooms, a fully equipped kitchen, living room, study, family room, and dining room.
 All utilities are included.
 The Rector and family will be fully covered for health and dental care, and a pension plan meeting CPF requirements.
 The Rector will receive a month’s vacation annually including 5 Sundays and the weekdays after Christmas and Easter, as well as other benefits set by the Diocese, including SECA offset, housing equity account, life insurance, leave for sabbatical and spiritual retreat, reimbursement of travel expenses, and access to a continuing education budget of $750 annually.

 All candidates must have up-to-date OTM Profile and Resume.